The Principles of Froth Flotation Methods

 This method is commonly used in mineral dressing.
 Mineral dressing refers to the method of treating ores at or near the mine site to produce one or more concentrates of valuable minerals and tailings composed of waste or less valuable minerals.

 Froth flotation is used for treating the metallic ores that are finer than 48 - 65 mesh, or coal and certain nonmetallic that are finer than 10-48 mesh.
-It is not possible to treat a material feed by froth Flotation as the same cannot be suitably mixed and suspended by a floating device.
+It is not possible to treat a material feed by froth floatation as the same cannot be suitably mixed and suspended by a floating device.

 {tocify} $title={Table of Contents}